Buckle up, Jeep enthusiasts! We’re delving into the Jeep Cherokee’s newest generation (KL) to unveil the finest years to buy and the worst to avoid.

 Best & Worst Years for Jeep Cherokee 5th Generation (2014-2023)

 The Cherokee’s fifth generation, spanning 2014 to 2023, wasn’t just a facelift – it was a whole new beast.
-Jeep aimed to strike a balance between its sturdy heritage and the creature comforts modern drivers desire.
+Jeep aimed to strike a balance between its robust heritage and the creature comforts contemporary drivers desire.
 Let’s see how they fared.

 The Best Years: 2020, 2021, 2022, 2023

-If the Cherokee were a select wine, these would be its peak years.
-The 2020-2023 models hit the sweet spot of dependability and innovation.
+If the Cherokee were a select wine, these would be its finest years.
+The 2020-2023 models hit the perfect spot of reliability and innovation.

 What’s under the hood?
 A 2.0L turbocharged I4 engine that delivers a punch with 270 hp and 295 lb-ft of torque.
-It’s not just about power, though – these babies can sip fuel like a pro, achieving up to 23 city/31 highway MPG.
+It’s not just about power, though – these vehicles can consume fuel like an expert, achieving up to 23 city/31 highway MPG.

-Pair that with a silky-smooth 9-speed automatic transmission, and you’ve got a ride that’s responsive and economical.
+Pair that with a silky-smooth 9-speed automatic transmission, and you’ve got a ride that’s fast and economical.
 Whether you’re cruising down the highway or navigating city streets, these Cherokees have got your back.

 Trim levels?
 Take your pick from Latitude, Latitude Plus, Limited, Overland, or the off-road-dominating Trailhawk.
 It’s like a buffet of options to suit every taste and terrain.